discindo/discindo-org/content/home/posts.md

 weight: 60

 title: Data are fun!
-subtitle: Data science and data solutions with R and Shiny in the Cloud
+subtitle: Data science and data engineering solutions with R and Shiny in the Cloud

 content:
   # Filter on criteria